Post-MCO Covid-19 Safety Policy

 - Primary & Secondary breaks will be modified to allow for physical distancing

 - Students must be spaced out on the benches whilst eating to allow distancing, the school hall will be available for extra space

 - Students must not share food or utensils

-- There will be a gap between Primary and Secondary lunches to avoid cross-over
+- There will be a gap between Primary and Secondary lunches to avoid physical close contact during the cross-over

 - Contact games will not be allowed to be played during the breaks